Justin Bieber Says His Career Has ‘Benefitted Off Black Culture’ In Touching Instagram Post

 “Growth,” said a third fan.

-Since the death of George Floyd and the arrest of his alleged killer, Derek Chauvin, Bieber has used his Instagram page to spread messages that showed his support of Floyd, Breonna Taylor and the Black Lives Matter movement, per Billboard.
-He provided several updates regarding Floyd’s case online and encouraged voters in states like Washington DC, Indiana, Iowa, South Dakota and more to vote in the presidential primary election, which took place on Tuesday, June 2.
+Since the death of George Floyd and the arrest of his alleged killer, Derek Chauvin, Bieber has used his Instagram page to spread messages that showed his support of Floyd, Breonna Taylor, and the Black Lives Matter movement, per Billboard.

+He provided several updates regarding Floyd’s case online and encouraged voters in Washington, D.C., Indiana, Iowa, South Dakota, and more to vote in the presidential primary election, which took place on Tuesday, June 2.

 Bieber also joined many celebrities in posting about Taylor on what would’ve been her 27th birthday.
-On Friday, June 5, Bieber posted how his followers can help Taylor’s family seek justice after the Kentucky native was allegedly shot to death by Louisville police officers while she was sleeping.
+On Friday, June 5, Bieber posted how his followers can help Taylor’s family seek justice after the Kentucky native was shot to death by Louisville police officers while she was sleeping.

 In addition to using his influence to share important information for those who also want to help, Bieber recently spoke to commentator and activist Angela Rye about white privilege.
-Instead of him and his wife Hailey Baldwin doing a Q&A on their Facebook Watch show, The Biebers, the couple took the opportunity to learn more about their privilege and how they can use it for good.
+Instead of he and his wife, Hailey Baldwin, doing a Q&A on their Facebook Watch show, The Biebers, the couple took the opportunity to learn more about their privilege and how they can use it for good.

 Bieber admitted that learning of Floyd and Ahmaud Arbery’s deaths, unfortunately, made him pay attention to the brutality black people can be subjected to.
 Baldwin also admitted to having privilege as a white woman and said she plans to help others through her privilege.